 As a high school senior the answer is no. High school seniors can (and often do) apply to Norlin Scholars and PLC but, if accepted to both, will need to choose because the workload is simply too heavy.
 However, rising junior PLC students may apply to Norlin Scholars.
 We do encourage high school seniors to apply to each program, if interested, and choose later if selected to both.

 Notification usually occurs by early April.
-Initial notification will arrive by email so be sure to check it regularly!
+Notification either way will arrive by email so be sure to check the email address you put on your application regularly.